Patient Resource

 Passes into breast milk

-7 Important Safety Cautions
+7. Important Safety Cautions

 These warnings can prevent serious problems during pregnancy.

-Vitamins A & D: Do NOT take extra beyond your prenatal
+- Vitamins A & D: Do not take extra beyond your prenatal

 Excessive doses can be toxic to your baby.

-Protein Supplements: Prefer whole foods; check ingredients
+- Protein Supplements: Prefer whole foods; check ingredients

 Powders may contain herbs or sweeteners unsafe in pregnancy.